 Noncontrolling interests are recognized to reflect the portion of the equity of subsidiaries which are not attributable, directly or indirectly, to the controlling shareholders.
-The Company consolidates its interests in its joint venture, BeiGene Biologics Co., Ltd. ("BeiGene Biologics"), under the voting model and recognizes the minority shareholders' equity interest as a noncontrolling interest in its condensed consolidated financial statements (as described in Note 8).
+The Company consolidates its interests in its joint venture, BeiGene Biologics Co., Ltd. ("BeiGene Biologics") and MapKure, LLC, under the voting model and recognizes the minority shareholders' equity interest as a noncontrolling interest in its condensed consolidated financial statements.